The battle for our nerd eyeballs is about to begin. What could the big guns have set for E3 2018?

-Of course, the major question on many lips pertains to Bloodborne.
-With the Dark Souls series finished – at least for now – Bloodborne remains the final hope for FromSoftware making another Souls-like game.
+- Then there’s Bloodborne.
+This is arguably Sony’s largest new property this generation, and PlayStation fans have been crying out for a sequel for a while.
 Will we get a Bloodborne 2?
 Back in December at The Game Awards FromSoftware teased a project known as ‘Shadows Die Twice’ but offered no further elaboration.
 Persistent fan speculation has insisted it could be Bloodborne.
 Others think it might be a Tenchu or Kuon revival.
 One thing is certain: FromSoftware promised more information this year.
 Venues don’t come much bigger than E3…

-Nintendo at E3 2018: it’s the year of Smash Bros – but will Pokemon help Switch maintain momentum?
+Nintendo at E3 2018: it’s the year of Smash Bros and Pokemon – but Fire Emblem and Metroid questions remain

 Even though Nintendo gave up on the actual live press conference events at E3 a few years ago, they’re still a major staple of the show.
 Nintendo’s booth is always one of the most rammed regardless of what it shows, but this year we expect it to be particularly busy: Super Smash Bros. for Switch is sure to be one of the biggest games playable at the show.

 As such, you can expect a lot of additions to the Smash Bros for Switch character roster, as well as confirmation of what the final name of the game will be.
 Smash is due out later this year.